alohamujeeb/alohamujeeb.github.io/docs/linux/linux-networking/linux-firewall.md

 | **Low-Level Tools**    | Assembly Language            | `iptables`, `nftables`                     |
 | **High-Level Tools**   | High-Level Programming Language | `ufw`, `firewalld`, `ferm`, `Shorewall` |

-- Netfilter is like the CPU — it's the engine inside the kernel that executes firewall logic.
+- Netfilter is like the CPU; it's the engine inside the kernel that executes firewall logic.
 - iptables and nftables are like assembly language:
 	```
 	Powerful but verbose